34 SPRING BREAK SAFETY TIPS FOR COLLEGE STUDENTS, FAMILIES, AND SOLO TRAVELERS (2026 UPDATE)

 - Use credit cards when it makes sense

 Memorize the words “slow down,” “please,” “thank you,” and a few others in the local language.
-It’s okay to cheat and use Google Translate if you have to.
+Cheat and use Google Translate if you have to.

 If someone suddenly needs help, find someone else to help you help them.
 If the situation is a set-up, the scammers will be less likely to pick on multiple people.